JonDoeBeep/SPI-EAK/README.md

 - Optional CRC-16 (enabled by default) to catch corruption before upper layers read metadata/commands using a compile-time generated lookup table suitable for hot paths.
 - Configurable maximum frame length (default 2 KiB) so a misbehaving peer cannot consume unbounded memory.

-The helpers are deterministic. `FrameDecoder::push` copies payload bytes directly into the caller-supplied `out_frame`; if you reserve the maximum payload size up front (e.g., `decoded.reserve(2048)`), the decode path stays allocation-free and predictable for robotics control loops.
+The helpers are deterministic. `FrameDecoder::push` swaps the fully decoded payload into the caller-supplied `out_frame`; if you reserve the maximum payload size up front (e.g., `decoded.reserve(2048)`), the decode path stays allocation-free and predictable for robotics control loops.

 ## SPI Modes